Dead Man's Walk, Oxford: Local legend

-The walkway is the site of what has been described as one of the most well-known Civil War hauntings.
-The ghost of Francis Windebank, a Colonel executed by firing squad in 1645 against the length of town wall that borders Merton College, has been reportedly sighted here.
+The walkway is the site of what has been described as one of the most well-known English Civil War hauntings.
+The ghost of Francis Windebank, a Colonel executed by firing squad in 1645 against the length of town wall that borders Merton College, has been reportedly sighted here as a ghost.
+He was shot during the Siege of Oxford due to his alleged cowardice under an order by Prince Rupert.
 The ghost is allegedly only seen from the knees up, due to the raising of the ground level.
 It has been suggested that reports of a haunting are to be expected here given the evocative name.
 However, it has been a long time since any new reported sightings have been made.